how to recognize and write in the different genres of public texts such as

 Beware of including information that comes from only one source, since this can unfairly drive the facts towards a particular conclusion.
 In the social sciences, this is called single-source bias.
 Look at your infographic the same way that you would a research paper or a university essay.
 The more sources you have, and the more building blocks you have to tell an interesting story, and the more credible that story is.

-A good opinion piece offers a perspective on a current item of interest to the readers of a specific publication.
+A good opinion editorial (aka op ed) offers a perspective on a current item of interest to the readers of a specific publication.
 Hence, an understanding of audienceis extremely important.
 Moreover, opinion pieces are the product of an individual, not a committee.
 That means that the author must insure his or her voice shines through and that the tone is appropriate for the topic of the piece.

 Also, while it may seem obvious, it bears repeating: the best opinion pieces are lively, informative, and good pieces of writing.

 Opinion editorials and other newspaper and magazine articles have very short paragraphs.
 In general, no more than two or three sentences make up a typical paragraph.
-Like other online writing, don’t feel you need to keep your paragraphs wholly unified and long.
+Like other online writing, don’t feel you need to keep your paragraphs unified and long.
 In opinion writing it is perfectly legitimate to begin new paragraphs often, even if it means continuing a thought begun in an earlier paragraph.
-If you’ve been paying attention at all, you’ll notice that I have been doing just that throughout this article.

-Another consideration about Magazine writing is that you must grab the reader’s attention quickly.
-Magazine articles are meant to be read quickly, and rarely are they ever read again.
+Another consideration about op ed writing is that you must grab the reader’s attention quickly.
+Articles are meant to be read quickly, and rarely are they ever read again.
 And if an article is not interesting, readers generally will not bother finishing it.

 A final consideration for op-ed pieces is that it must be short and concise.
 Although lengths of op-ed pieces in real newspapers vary–those in the New York Times may be longer than those in smaller papers, for example–you should waste no time in getting to your point.